platformsh/platformsh-docs/src/dedicated/overview/monitoring.md

 These tools are internal Platform.sh tools only.

-A third-party availability monitoring system is configured for every Enterprise project.
+A third-party availability monitoring system is configured for every Dedicated project.
 The customer can be subscribed to email alerts upon request.

 ## Application performance monitoring

 Platform.sh does not provide application-level performance monitoring.
 However, we strongly recommend that customers leverage application monitoring themselves.
-Platform.sh is a New Relic reseller and New Relic APM is available on all Platform.sh Enterprise accounts via our partnership with New Relic.
+Platform.sh is a New Relic reseller and New Relic APM is available on all Platform.sh Dedicated accounts via our partnership with New Relic.
 We offer a 10% discount off of the standard list price for whatever size cluster is running your application.
 New Relic infrastructure monitoring is not supported.

 Blackfire.io is also available on the same model.